Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The Empire Ships - On the "Mariners" website.
 Empire Dunlin can be found on this page.

-6 Norwegians - This site (memorial in Stavern, Norway) says that 4 died on board, 1 in hospital and 1 man died after the war due to the effects of the mustard gas, possibly Radio Operator Halvor Jæger Stensrød(?) who is included among those commemorated here.
+Stavern Memorial commemorations - This site says that 4 died on board, 1 in hospital and 1 man died after the war due to the effects of the mustard gas, possibly Radio Operator Halvor Jæger Stensrød(?) who is included among those commemorated here.
 Oddmund Hjelde is also listed among the casualties, but I believe he was still around in the 1970's.
 (A search for Anton Jaastad gives no results - I've tried several spellings, Jåstad, Gjørstad, Gjorstad, Gjostad etc.).

 Tragedy at Bari - Describes what happened to some of the ships (Naval Historical Center).